Petten nuclear reactor: Timeline

-In mid-May 2014, NRG, the company that operates the reactor, asked for a bridging loan at the Dutch Ministry of Economic Affairs, because of the financial losses in the previous years.
-A bankruptcy could not be ruled out, if the credit would be refused.
-In addition, there were negotiations with the banks, because of the estimated 80 million euros, needed for the upcoming maintenance of the 50-year-old reactor.
+In mid-May 2014, NRG, the company that operates the reactor, requested a bridging loan from the Dutch Ministry of Economic Affairs due to financial losses in previous years.
+A bankruptcy could not be ruled out if the credit were refused.
+In addition, negotiations with the banks were underway due to the estimated 80 million euros needed for the upcoming maintenance of the 50-year-old reactor.